-Detergents can cause fading – it may have stain removers that also remove colour.
-It is especially bad if the detergents remains on the clothes.
+Detergents can cause fading – they may have stain removers that also remove color.
+It is especially bad if the detergents remain on the clothes.

 Another habit that leads to fading is over washing – this time it means – washing over and over again, not caring if the clothing is dirty or not.